FlakM/blog/blog-static/content/posts/nixos_rust/03_deployment.md

 ### Environment setup

-I'm using a [yubikey smart card with gpg agent for ssh authentication](https://github.com/drduh/YubiKey-Guide#configure-smartcard) and my public key is located in `~/.ssh/id_rsa_yubikey.pub`.
+I'm using a [yubikey smart card with a gpg agent for ssh authentication](https://github.com/drduh/YubiKey-Guide#configure-smartcard), and my public key is located in `~/.ssh/id_rsa_yubikey.pub`.

-I like this setup, the key never touched the disk on my computer.
-But there is no problem if you don't have one you might just use plain ssh keys.
+I like this setup, and the key never touched the disk on my computer.
+But there is no problem if you don't have one.
+You might just use plain ssh keys.

-Once you have all the other prerequisites setup you will need the following environment variables:
+Once you have all the other prerequisites nailed down, you will need the following environment variables:

 ```bash
 export CLOUDFLARE_API_TOKEN="..." # account token